-Proprietary drug delivery platform
+Proprietary drug delivery SYSTEM

 The main challenge with the oral delivery of Testosterone is the high first pass metabolism of the molecule in the gastrointestinal tract, which prevents systemic uptake of the hormone in the body.
-Testosterone is also poorly water soluble and has proven to be extremely difficult to administer in a safe and efficacious manner.
+Testosterone is also not water soluble and has proven to be extremely difficult to administer in a safe and efficacious manner.

-Utilizing TesoRx's DDP, Testosterone Undecanoate (TU) is reformulated as a solid proliposomal powder that is encased in an enteric coated capsule.
-The capsule bypasses gastric degradation in the stomach and releases the contents in the small instestines.
-The hydration of the powder in the intestinal lumen leads to the formation of liposomes in situ, which encapsulates the TU molecules, and leads to the absorption of the liposome directly into the GI lymphatic system.
+Utilizing TesoRx's DDS, Testosterone Undecanoate (TU) is reformulated as a solid proliposomal powder that is encased in an enteric coated capsule.
+The capsule bypasses gastric degradation in the stomach and releases the contents in the small intestines.
+Once released, liposomes containing TU spontaneously form and are absorbed directly into the GI lymphatic system.
 By bypassing the liver, the DDS allows for excellent oral bioavailability of the drug.

 Paclitaxel, an agent known to be highly active in systemic application for urothelial carcinomas, is lipophilic and not solubilized in the acidic environment of the bladder.
 Paclitaxel has not been formulated or approved to be used intravesically in its current formulation.
-By utilizing LIPAC’s proprietary proliposomal formulation platform to enhance permeation and solubility, TBC-1002 overcomes these barriers and represents a breakthrough in the intravesical delivery of paclitaxel.
-LIPAC Oncology, a subsidiary of TesoRx, has conducted preclinical and clinical studies which demonstrated superior efficacy of this approach.
+By utilizing LIPAC’s advanced drug delivery platform to enhance permeation and solubility, TBC-1002 overcomes these barriers and represents a breakthrough in the intravesical delivery of paclitaxel.
+LIPAC has conducted preclinical and clinical studies which demonstrated the superior efficacy of this approach.

 Read more about how this technology is applied to TesoRx's Bladder Cancer product.